 Amity staff and local partners are distributing relief packages to people in need

-From 14 to 26 September, the Amity Foundation teamed up with its local partners to provide emergency relief items to households in Sri Lanka, which were seriously affected by recent floods and landslides.
+The Amity Foundation teamed up with its local partners to provide emergency relief items to households in Sri Lanka, which were seriously affected by recent floods and landslides from 14 to 26 September.
 The disaster relief project ensures affected people receive effective humanitarian assistance, protecting them from further hazards caused by disasters, thus maintaining their dignity.

 Amity staff from Hong Kong and Nanjing worked closely with its local ACT Alliance partner the National Christian Council (NCC) and the Church of Ceylon providing kitchen utensils, bedding items, dry rations and hygiene kits to more than 1,800 families, equivalent to more than 7,400 people.
 The relief supplies were handed out at 8 distribution places according to the needs of the local communities.